Blog

 In the world of home electrotherapy devices, a frequent question is what is the difference between TENS, EMS and MENS (microcurrent).
 All three methods act on tissues with electrical impulses, but the target tissue, frequency, intensity and indications differ.
 Choosing the appropriate method depends on your complaint.

-The strengthening of the back muscles may be necessary for many reasons.
-The primary goal is to increase spinal stability.
-Nowadays, due to sitting/standing work and lack of exercise, back pain is a common complaint.
+Strengthening the back muscles may be necessary for many reasons.
+The main goal is to increase spinal stability.
+Today, due to sitting/standing work and lack of exercise, back pain is a common complaint.
 In this article you will find a generally applicable 3-month program that helps strengthen your back muscles without increasing pain, risking a herniated disc, or even needing surgery.
 In earlier articles (for example this one) I explained why this is effective, so here I will focus only on outlining the treatment steps.

 Respiratory allergy is the immune system's overreaction to allergenic substances that enter the airways.
 An allergen is a substance that provokes an excessive immune response in individuals prone to allergies.